puppeteer/puppeteer/docs/api/puppeteer.accessibility.md

 # Accessibility class

+The Accessibility class provides methods for inspecting the browser's accessibility tree.
+The accessibility tree is used by assistive technology such as [screen readers](https://en.wikipedia.org/wiki/Screen_reader) or [switches](https://en.wikipedia.org/wiki/Switch_access).

-### Signature:
+### Signature

 ```typescript
 export declare class Accessibility
 ```

-The Accessibility class provides methods for inspecting the browser's accessibility tree.
-The accessibility tree is used by assistive technology such as [screen readers](https://en.wikipedia.org/wiki/Screen_reader) or [switches](https://en.wikipedia.org/wiki/Switch_access).

 ## Remarks